tskit-dev/tutorials/viz.md

 (sec_tskit_viz_converting_note)=

 :::{note}
-A few styling properties, such as the ``transform`` property, are SVG2 features, and have not yet been implemented in Inkscape or librsvg.
+A few stylesheet specifications, such as the ``transform`` property, are SVG2 features, and have not yet been implemented in Inkscape or librsvg.
-These properties will therefore not be applied to elements when converted with these tools.
-A workaround is to convert the SVG to PDF first, using e.g. the programmable chromium engine:
+Therefore if you use these in your own custom SVG stylesheet (such as the example above where we rotated leaf labels), they will not be applied properly when converted with those tools.
+For custom stylesheets like this, a workaround is to convert the SVG to PDF first, using e.g. the programmable chromium engine:
 ```
 chromium --headless --print-to-pdf=out.pdf in.svg
 ```
-The resulting PDF file can be converted by Inkscape, retaining the correct transformations.
+The resulting PDF file can then be converted by Inkscape, retaining the correct transformations.
 :::